trebuHE/PS2-keyboard-controller/README.md

 # keyboard controller
- A simple keboard controller that decodes charakters send by the keyboard and displays them on a 7segment
+ A simple keyboard controller that decodes charakters sent by the keyboard over the PS2 and displays them on a 7segment.